NEW! Interactive Learning Modules

 Designed to help you become a smarter investor, regardless of your knowledge level.

-Our webinars1 will arm you with the trading fundamentals that every investor should know, including how to get the most out of your platform, how to conduct research, and a lot more.
+Our webinars1 for beginners will arm you with the trading fundamentals that every investor should know, including how to get the most out of your platform, how to conduct research, and a lot more.
 If you're new to

 Scotia iTRADE®, ensure your first step is to check out the webinar

 For more information on trading basics, click here.

 Activate your ScotiaCard and set your Access Code for trading.

 This module is a prerequisite for the webinar 'How To Get Started With Scotia iTRADE'.
 In this module, you will learn how to activate your ScotiaCard®, set an access code, fund your account, and access your account setting.

 Trading basics and everything Scotia iTRADE has to offer you.